serenity-is/Serenity/README.md

 ## Support / Spread the Word

 You may contribute to the project by opening a pull request, adding documentation, sample source code, asking a question or suggesting an improvement etc. Just open an issue here with relevant links.
-You can also ask a question in [Stack Overflow](www.stackoverflow.com) with [Serenity] tag.
+You can also ask a question at [Stack Overflow](www.stackoverflow.com) with [Serenity] tag.

 If you are using Serenity in any open source / commercial projects let me know, so i can add it to the list of references.